The Lamp Still Burns: Plot

 Laurence Rains is annoyed when architect Hilary Clarke insists he must enlarge the first aid room in his factory to satisfy government regulations, even though it has the best safety record in the country.
 He encounters her once again, now a nurse trainee assisting a doctor treating one of his employees.

 He finds out that Clarke only became an architect to please her father, who had no sons to follow in his profession.
 When she saw how her young assistant at her firm, seriously injured in a traffic accident, was tended to by the nurses, she found her true vocation.
 Pamela Siddell, a violinist and Rains' fiancée, sees his attraction to Clarke.

 Through the influence of Sir Marshall Freyne, one of her clients and a member of the board of Queen Eleanor's Hospital, Clarke is allowed to embark on a tough nurse training course, though she is somewhat older than the typical nineteen- or twenty-year-old candidate.
 Her independence gets her into trouble time and time again with the strict, by-the-book matron in charge of the nurses when she questions some of the numerous regulations (for example, nurses are not allowed to speak directly to the doctors).

 Romantic complications arise when both Rains and Siddell become patients at the hospital after a factory explosion.
 Rains and Clarke fall in love.
 Siddell eventually releases her fiancé from their engagement.
 However, nurses are expected to devote themselves body and soul to their profession and do not have time for personal relationships.
 Clarke's friend and fellow nurse Christine Morris decides in favour of love, and gives up her career and a promotion to "sister" to marry the man she loves.
 Clarke chooses differently, but Rains vows to wait until she or someone else manages to improve conditions for both the hospital and its nurses.

 Cast

 Production

 According to Rosamund John, Stewart Granger's character was "supposed to have a head injury, which would have meant having his hair shaved off and a bandage like a turban.
 He flatly refused so they had to change it to a broken rib."
+She also recalled Granger "got a contract because they knew he was on the up and up at that stage nobody had heard of him and he started throwing his weight around and that didn't go down well with people like the electricians and carpenters.
+I remember they painted his name and spelt it wrongly."